Celebrate the Spirit and Adventure of Sled Dog Racing

 EVENT DATES AND REQUIREMENTS

-1. All teams are required to be at the Minnesota North College - Vermilion Campus parking lot from 3:oo pm-5:00 pm to drop dogs and meet the public for a meet and greet.
+1. All teams are required to be at the Minnesota North College – Vermilion Campus parking lot from 3:00 pm-5:00 pm to drop dogs and meet the public for a meet and greet.

-2. Pre-Race vaccination records will be checked by Dr. Richard (Chip) Hanson at Vermilion Community College outside the dining hall from 3:00 pm-5:00 pm.
+2. Pre-Race vaccination records will be checked by Dr. Richard (Chip) Hanson at Vermilion Campus outside the dining hall from 3:00 pm-5:00 pm.
 This is mandatory!

 3. Musher Dinner is at Vermilion Campus dining Hall from 4:00 pm-6:00 pm.